 Baby formula provides newborns with essential nutrients such as protein, fat, carbohydrates, vitamins and minerals.
 Dozens of baby formula options are available, and choosing the right one may be challenging for new moms.

 Many baby formulas consist of cow’s milk or soybeans, and specialized formulas are available for babies who are allergic to milk or soy proteins.
-Regardless of which baby formula that a mother selects, it is important to choose one that is iron-fortified to minimize the risk of anemia.

 Furthermore, formula does not contain the immune factors, such as antibodies, that breast milk contains; antibodies help an infant fight off disease-causing microbes.